Claudine Hermann

-Claudine Hermann (19 December 1945 - 17 July 2021) was a French physicist and Honorary Professor at École Polytechnique, the well-known grande école founded in 1794 and located in Palaiseau, France.
-In 1992 she became the first woman to be appointed Professor.
-She was also the Vice President of the European Platform of Women Scientists.
+Claudine Hermann (19 December 1945 - 17 July 2021) was a French physicist and honorary professor at École Polytechnique, the grande école founded in 1794 and located in Palaiseau, France.
+In 1992 she became the first woman to serve there as a professor.
+As a researcher, she has specialized in solid-state physics.
+She has also served as president of the European Platform of Women Scientists and in 2000 was one of several women who founded Femmes et Sciences.
+In early 2025, that organization proposed 72 names of women in science to be added to the sides of the Eiffel Tower, including Hermann herself.